Amazon Web Services S3 Connector

 User Credential

-As mentioned above, when the storage gateway is configured to provide authenticated access to AWS S3, users must register their own S3 keys.
+As mentioned above, when the storage gateway is configured to provide authenticated access to AWS S3, users must register a default S3 access key and secret key and can optionally register additional keys for accessing specified buckets.

 Required S3 Permissions